Aidin1999/Dissertation/readme.md

 4. **Create a Deployment Package**

-    Zip the contents of the directory to create a deployment package.
+    Zip the contents of the directory to create a deployment package:

     ```bash
     zip -r ../lambda_function.zip .
     ```

+    **Note:** You can alternatively install dependencies directly on your local machine and create a zip package that includes both your Lambda function and the installed dependencies:

+    - **Install Dependencies Locally:**

+      If you prefer, you can install the dependencies on your local machine and then manually create the zip file:

+      ```bash
+      pip install redshift_connector requests -t .
+      zip -r lambda_function.zip lambda_function.py
+      ```

+    - **Upload to Lambda:**

+      Follow the deployment instructions below using the created `lambda_function.zip` file.

 5. **Deploy the Lambda Function**

     Use the AWS CLI to create or update your Lambda function with the deployment package.

+    To create a new Lambda function:

     ```bash
     aws lambda create-function --function-name YourLambdaFunctionName \